MichaelSasser/matrixctl/README.md

   Command
     adduser             Add users to the homeserver
-    adduser-jitsi       Add users to a jitsi server check               Checks the deployment with Ansible
+    check               Checks the deployment with Ansible
-    delete-local-media  Delete cached (local) media that was last accessed before a specific point in time
-    delroom             Shutdown a room
+    delete-local-media  Delete cached (local) media that was last accessed before a specific point in time delroom             Shutdown a room
     deluser             Deactivate users
-    deluser-jitsi       Delete jitsi users
-    deploy              Provision and deploy the Ansible playbook get-event           Get an event from the database get-event-context   Get the context of an event get-events          Get events from the database
+    deploy              Provision and deploy the Ansible playbook download            Download a media file.
+    get-event           Get an event from the database get-event-context   Get the context of an event get-events          Get events from the database
-    is-admin            Check, if a user is a homeserver administrator joinroom            Join a user to a room maintenance         Run maintenance tasks
+    is-admin            Check, if a user is a homeserver administrator joinroom            Join a user to a room largest-rooms       List an approximation of the 10 largest rooms in the database maintenance         Run maintenance tasks
-    make-room-admin     Grant a user the highest power level available to a local user in this room
-    purge-history       Purge historic events from the database purge-remote-media  Purge cached, remote media
+    make-room-admin     Grant a user the highest power level available to a local user in this room purge-history       Purge historic events from the database purge-remote-media  Purge cached, remote media
     report              Get a report event by report identifier